 In miliaria, sweat flow is obstructed and trapped within the skin, causing skin lesions.

-Miliaria most often occurs in warm humid weather but may occur in cool weather in an overdressed patient.
+Miliaria most often occurs in warm humid weather but may occur in cool weather in an overdressed, hospitalized, or bedridden patient.
 Lesions vary depending on the depth of tissue at which the sweat duct is obstructed.

 Miliaria crystallina is ductal obstruction in the uppermost epidermis, with retention of sweat subcorneally.
 It causes clear, droplike vesicles that rupture with light pressure.

 Miliaria rubra (prickly heat) is ductal obstruction in the mid-epidermis with retention of sweat in the epidermis and dermis.
 It causes irritated, pruritic papules (prickling).

 Miliaria pustulosa is similar to miliaria rubra but manifests as pustules rather than papules.